IPGP/geodezyx/README.md

 ## Installation (detailed legacy instructions)

-### with PyPi and pip
+### with PyPI and pip

 We recommend using `pip` to do a proper installation.
-To get the latest working version you can install directly the GitHub-hosted version (recommended):
+To get the latest working version, you can install directly the GitHub-hosted version (recommended):

 ``pip install git+https://github.com/GeodeZYX/geodezyx-toolbox``

-YOu can also install the version hosted on PyPI (but you will not get the latest version)
+You can also install the version hosted on PyPI (but you will not get the latest changes)

 ``pip install geodezyx``